CSCfi/csc-user-guide/docs/apps/gromacs.md

 and LUMI-G using the STMV benchmark (1067k atoms).
 This is a large system which scales very well also on GPUs.
 The performance of a single LUMI GCD (half a GPU) is about the same as a full Nvidia A100 GPU on Mahti, and much better than a single 128-core CPU node.
-Importantly, the amount of GPU nodes on LUMI is massively larger than on Mahti (2978 vs. 24).
+Importantly, the availability of GPU nodes on LUMI is massive compared to Mahti (2978 vs. 24).

 ![GROMACS scaling on GPUs on Mahti and LUMI](../img/stmv.png 'GROMACS scaling on GPUs on Mahti and LUMI')

-!!! info "Small systems on LUMI-G and high-throughput simulations"
+!!! info "Small systems and high-throughput simulations"
     While medium-sized and large systems (few 100k–1M+ atoms) can typically utilize multiple GPUs well, small systems (less than 100k atoms) are often best run on just a single GCD.
     A good way to further increase the GPU utilization and efficiency of small simulations is